Md-Khid/Civil_Conflict_And_Food_Aid/README.md

 <img width="720" alt="2" src="https://github.com/Md-Khid/Civil_Conflict_And_Food_Aid/assets/160820522/724bd415-7694-4245-b07b-197834c838b0">

 The kernel density plot analysis reveals insights into the connection between emergency food assistance and armed conflict dynamics in SSA.
 Clustering of aid in specific SSA areas indicates vulnerability to food insecurity and associated socio-economic challenges, emphasising targeted humanitarian interventions.
 Moreover, as aid surpasses a threshold, the likelihood of conflict escalation increases suggesting a failure to address underlying conflict causes despite receiving food aid relief.
 Overlapping density curves for "Yes" and "No" conflict and onset of war categories imply complex conflict dynamics, with neighbouring regions experiencing similar aid levels exhibiting varying conflict degrees.
-Uneven aid allocation with some regions receiving more aid than others may heighten conflict risks, emphasising the need for fairer aid distribution to mitigate conflicts.
+Uneven aid allocation with some regions receiving more aid than others may heighten conflict risks emphasising the need for fairer aid distribution to mitigate conflicts.

 ### Battle Death by Emergency Food Aid